Jump to accessibility statement Skip to content

 • Pop Blue: If you’re aged 16-21, Pop Blue is the cheapest way to use the Metro.
 Take advantage of the cheapest rates and travel for £1 on a single journey, or £2.20 all day – a saving of up to £2.65 per journey.

-Our nearest stations are St. Peters for the Sir Tom Cowie Campus at St Peter’s and Park Lane for our City Campus.
-We also have a Metro stop inside Sunderland Station in the city centre.
+Our nearest stations are St Peters for the Sir Tom Cowie Campus at St Peter’s and University for City Campus.
+There's also Park Lane in the City Centre, as well as the stop inside Sunderland Station.

 Bus

-• Standard fares: Single fares are currently capped at £2 (£1 for under 21s).
-Daily tickets are also available, offering unlimited travel within specific zones.
+• Standard fares: Single fares are currently capped at £2.50 (£1 for under 21s).
+Day tickets are also available, offering unlimited travel within specific zones.

-• Flexible tickets: If you only travel to campus a few days a week, look out for the flexible bundles which enable you to purchase daily tickets in bulk and use as and when required within a set period.
-This is often cheaper than paying for a single journey or daily ticket from the bus driver or machine.
+• Flexible tickets: If you only travel to campus a few days a week, look out for the flexible bundles which enable you to purchase day tickets in bulk and use as and when required within a set period.
+This is often cheaper than paying for a single journey or day ticket from the bus driver or machine.

 • Student discounts: Most operators have a student or young person ticket option which provides you with a discount on daily, weekly, monthly, or annual tickets.

-The University offers a free bus service – the Student Union Campus Bus – or students can use the Go North East Sunderland Connect bus 700/701 free of charge with a valid student ID.
-Both operate from a range of stops across campus and the city and run directly to both campuses.
-The SU bus also operates between our campus and accommodation, which is handy if you’re needing a lift home after a long day of lectures!
+The University offers a free bus service for students – the Student Union Campus Bus – or you can use the Go North East Sunderland Connect bus 700/701 free of charge with a valid student ID.
+Both operate across a range of stops on both campuses and around the city.
+The SU bus also travels between the campuses and accommodation, which is handy if you need a lift home after a long day of lectures!

 Ferry